simonmichael/hledger_site/src/faq.md

 ### What are some gotchas with piping `hledger print` into another hledger command ?

-`hledger print` reproduces transactions, but it discards directives.
+`hledger print` reproduces transactions, but not directives.
 The output will normally be a valid journal, but it can have a different meaning or even be unparseable due to:

 1. Loss of `decimal-mark` directives, which could disrupt number parsing.
-2. Loss of `commodity` directives declaring display precisions, which could disrupt transaction balancing.
+2. Loss of `commodity` directives declaring display precisions, which (in hledger <=1.43) could disrupt transaction balancing.
 3. Loss of `account` directives declaring accounts' types, which could alter reports.
 4. Balance assertions which break because you have excluded transactions they depend on.